 Some syndromes that include dextrocardia may run in families.
 If you have a family history of heterotaxy, talk to your health care provider before becoming pregnant.

-While there are no known ways to prevent dextrocardia, avoiding the use of illegal drugs (especially cocaine) before and during pregnancy may lower the risk of this problem.
+There are no known ways to prevent dextrocardia.
+However, avoiding the use of illegal drugs (especially cocaine) before and during pregnancy may lower the risk of this problem.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.